-Teaching and Generative Artificial Intelligence like ChatGPT
+Teaching and Generative Artificial Intelligence

-Jan 2024 | AI and Information Literacy Canvas Module
+AI and Information Literacy Canvas module available to UNL instructors

 A new module, “AI and Information Literacy” is now available in the Canvas Commons.
 This module is written for students to help them learn about AI tools such as ChatGPT, Bing AI, and DALL-E and strategies for evaluating and citing the outputs created by them.
 Insert this module into your course and use it as-is or modify it to suit your teaching and learning goals and course policies.
 Content includes short videos, reading, completing short quizzes, and activities.